ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Configuring ``argcomplete``
 ---------------------------

-There are 2 ways to configure ``argcomplete`` to allow shell completion of the Ansible command line utilities: globally or per command.
+You can configure ``argcomplete`` for shell completion in two ways: globally or per command.

 Global configuration
 ^^^^^^^^^^^^^^^^^^^^

-Global completion requires bash 4.2.
+Global completion requires Bash 4.2 or higher.

 .. code-block:: console

    $ activate-global-python-argcomplete --user

-This will write a bash completion file to a user location.
-Use ``--dest`` to change the location or ``sudo`` to set up the completion globally.
+This command writes a Bash completion file to a user location.
+To change the location, use the ``--dest`` option.
+To set up completion globally, use ``sudo``.

 Per command configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not have bash 4.2, you must register each script independently.
+If you do not have Bash 4.2 or higher, you must register each script independently.

 .. code-block:: console